-The most important element in dental care for your dog is daily brushing.
-You can extend the time between cleanings by your veterinarian by daily brushing of your dog’s teeth.
 Doggie toothpaste, toothbrushes, and other devices for at-home teeth cleaning are widely available.
-The toothpaste should contain chlorhexidine to be effective.
-Beef- or chicken-flavored toothpaste will make your dog think he is getting a treat.
-(We have known dogs who have begged to have their teeth brushed.)
+Beef- or chicken-flavored toothpaste will make your dog think that teeth-brushing is a treat.
 There are so many choices on the market now.
 You can do an online search for the offerings of toothbrushes (different sizes for small vs. big dogs), flavorings, and systems.

 If your dog doesn't appreciate teeth brushing at first, your patience will be needed to introduce it and make it a regular part of a routine.
 Here's a YouTube video we love on the proper way to brush your dog's teeth.
 Don't give up if it doesn't work so smoothly the first time.
 And try different techniques and different flavors of paste if the suggested ones don't suit your dog.
 By experimenting, you and your dog will learn how to cooperate to get the job done.
 Regular brushing of your dog's teeth will extend the time between the need for professional cleaning by your veterinarian, which also means your dog won't have to go under anesthesia as often.